Zokrates/ZoKrates/zokrates_book/src/examples/mpc_tutorial.md

 Your contribution has been written to `alice.params`
 ```

 Alice must give some randomness to the contribution, which is done by the `-e` flag.

 Examples of entropy sources:
 * `/dev/urandom` from one or more devices,
 * The most recent block hash,
-* Randomly mashing keys on the keyword etc.
+* Randomly mashing keys on the keyboard etc.

-Secondly, the resulting file `alice.params` is sent to Bob (managed by the coordinator) who runs his contribution:
+Secondly, the output file `alice.params` is sent to Bob (managed by the coordinator) who runs his contribution:

 ```
 $ {{#include ../../../zokrates_cli/examples/book/mpc_tutorial/test.sh:21}}